TechnologyICT & BYOD

 Bring your own device information

-In response to the end of Federal Governments Digital Education Revolution (DER) funding for laptops, Mount Compass Area School is adopting a Bring Your Own Device (BYOD) program in 2016 for students in years 7 – 12.
+Mount Compass Area School has a Bring Your Own Device (BYOD) program for students in years 6 – 12.

 This page provides information for parents, carers and students on minimum standards for devices, MCAS policy, purchasing options and support resources.